 - During the lead up to elections, the current mayor and councillors may be used in social media posts where it is appropriate and is considered 'business as usual' to use them.
 This may be in images or quotes. - Election advertising, using any media, including social media, must identify the person under whose authority they have been produced, as per sections 113-115 of the Local Electoral Act 2001.
 This means in your profile photo/bio, you must have a statement saying that all content/images on your social media channel are authorised by you or your agent.
-You must

-- include a physical address in the authorisation statement (not a PO Box, private bag or rural number), and you must not use the council's main office address. - The Council's social media accounts (listed below), including but not limited to Facebook, Twitter, Instagram, LinkedIn and Neighbourly, are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
-This also applies to all social media accounts owned by Council-controlled organisations. - The Council's social media accounts are constantly monitored and any campaign related or electioneering content will be removed immediately. - If Gore District Council already follows your public social media accounts, please note you will be unfollowed 3 months prior to the election date.
-This protocol is in line with the Local Electoral Act 2001. - Any social media post positive or negative made by any individual specifically relating to their own - or someone else's - nomination, intention to run for Council, or election campaign, will be removed immediately. - Candidates cannot reply to the Council's social media posts or share with a comment encouraging people to like or follow their own social media accounts or any other electioneering tool.
+You must include a physical address in the authorisation statement (not a PO Box, private bag or rural number), and you must not use the council's main office address. - The Council's social media accounts (listed below), including but not limited to Facebook, Twitter, Instagram, LinkedIn and Neighbourly, are not permitted to be used as a communications channel by anyone

+(candidates or members of the public) for promotion, electioneering or campaigning.
+This also applies to all social media accounts owned by Council-controlled organisations.

+- The Council's social media accounts are constantly monitored and any campaign related or electioneering content will be removed immediately. - If Gore District Council already follows your public social media accounts, please note you will be unfollowed 3 months prior to the election date.
+This protocol is in line with the Local Electoral Act 2001. - Any social media post made by anybody on a Council social media page related to their own or somebody else's nomination, intention to run for Council, or election campaign, will be removed immediately - Candidates cannot reply to the Council's social media posts or share with a comment encouraging people to like or follow their own social media accounts or any other electioneering tool.
 Any posts that do this will be removed immediately. - Candidates must not link their own social media accounts (if they are used for campaigning purposes) to the Council's social media accounts. - Candidates cannot rate, review, check-in or tag the Council's social media channels. - The Council's social media accounts will remain neutral.
-Gore District Council will promote elections and the importance of voting but will not associate these posts with any candidates.
+Gore District Council will promote elections and the importance of voting but will not associate these posts with any candidates. - It is illegal for candidates to display their completed voting papers on social media, so please do not take a photo of your completed voting paper and post it on Facebook etc.

-For the sake of clarity, Gore District Council's web and social media channels are:
+For the sake of clarity, Gore District Council and CCO's web and social media channels are: